Active aero that reacts to grip loss before it happens

 limited capacity to respond appropriately to adverse VD scenarios (driver error, or an unsettled car from bumps, curbs, or crests)

-By incorporating live pressure readings, the aero performance can be monitored live and respond to its own changes rather than just trusting that the car is doing exactly what the onboard computer assumes.
-It also measures changes due to external factors at the instant they occur, i.e., before the car enters a state where it relies on a pre-determined active aero shift only to find the car doesn't behave as expected because the front wing is 25% down on downforce from dirty air, and rapidly fluctuating from the turbulent nature of the wake and the differing line taken by the car ahead.
+By incorporating live pressure readings, the aero performance itself can be monitored in real-time and respond to its own changes rather than trusting that the car is doing what the onboard computer assumes.
+It also measures changes due to external factors at the instant they occur, which in many cases will mean the aero can react before the car actually needs it to, rather than reacting to a grip-limiting scenario that is already occuring.

 A setup that incorporates this functionality would not need to differ fundamentally from normal active aero.
-It would work with only one moving wing (or wing flap element), although the ideal would be to have adaptability at the front and rear, to allow for control of both total downforce levels and aero balance simultaneously.
-Adaptive diffuser expansion is an additional option, although the effectiveness of this depends on the size and location of the rear bluff wake region, rear wing interaction strength, the presence of any high energy flow over the top of the diffuser roof, and the reliance on vortices for local suction.
+It would work with only one moving wing (or wing flap element), although having adaptability at both the front and rear would allow for better regulation of both balance and total downforce simultaneously.

-Installing pressure sensors and pneumatic tubing is also a reasonably easy task, so the total mechanical aspect of the system is very achievable.
-The complexity comes with the control systems, how the respond to different scenarios, and how driveability/predictability is maintained.
+Installing pressure sensors and pneumatic tubing is also a reasonably easy task, so the mechanical aspect of the system is very achievable.
+The complexity comes with the control systems, how they respond to different scenarios, and how driveability/predictability is maintained.
 I'll come back to that.

 The required number and location of pressure taps on the car can be carefully optimised through CFD, and pilot locations can be tested in a wind tunnel or through track testing.
-Locations should target areas of high pressure magnitudes (positive or negative), biased towards locations at the front and rear of the car that contribute most to the total pitch moment.
-Locations should also be representative of large areas of similarly-behaving airflow/pressure distribution where possible.
-Large longitudinal-vertical surfaces could also be considered for calculating yaw moments to enhance aero response fidelity/optimisation.
-Pitot-static and yaw probes aren't necessary but are likely to be desired equipment for the sort of vehicle that would have this type of setup anyway, and so could be used to provide further VD fidelity and context to the tap data.
+Locations should target areas of high pressure magnitudes (positive or negative), biased towards locations at the front and rear of the car that contribute most to the total pitch/balance moment.
+Large longitudinal-vertical surfaces could also be considered for calculating yaw moments to enhance prediction of the ideal balance.
 Here are some example locations:

-The control logic for the wings requires a combination of live pressure readings, and the more typical VD and driver input data.
-Reaction to live pressure readings is pretty simple: all the wings need to do is adjust their downforce level to maintain a pitch moment that corresponds to the instantaneous desired aero balance.
+Reaction to live pressure readings is pretty simple: all the wings need to do is adjust their downforce level to maintain the instantaneous ideal aero balance.
 This will all be managed through a control loop such as a PID system that reacts to a difference between the current moment estimate, and the ideal moment.
 The only slight complexity is introduced with the decision of which aero element/s to adjust, and in which direction.
-The real complexity comes from figuring out what the desired aero balance at any given instant should be.
-This is where the more typical sensing methods come in; their job being to know exactly what the vehicle is trying to do.
-Scenarios/decisions include:
+The hardest part of the whole implementation would be figuring out what the desired aero balance at any given instant should be, but this is nothing new.
+There's just more scenarios to consider now, such as the following:

 Braking and accelerating